Github-Rhodes/Salon_App/README.md

 ### About:

-Salon App for ordering products utylizing a Firebase Real Time Database.
+React-Native Salon App for ordering products utylizing a Firebase Real Time Database.

 ### Technologies: